fukamachi/caveman/README.markdown

 (defroute ("/" :method :ANY) () ...)
 ```

-Route pattern may contain "keyword" to put the value into the argument.
+Route patterns may contain "keywords" to put the value into the argument.

 ```common-lisp
 (defroute "/hello/:name" (&key name)
   (format nil "Hello, ~A" name))
 ```

-The above controller will be invoked when you access to "/hello/Eitaro" or "/hello/Tomohiro", and then `name` will be "Eitaro" and "Tomohiro".
+The above controller will be invoked when you access "/hello/Eitaro" or "/hello/Tomohiro", and `name` will be "Eitaro" or "Tomohiro", as appropriate.

-`(&key name)` is almost same as a lambda list of Common Lisp, excepts it always allows other keys.
+`(&key name)` is almost same as a lambda list of Common Lisp, except it always allows other keys.

 ```common-lisp
 (defroute "/hello/:name" (&rest params &key name)